arielherself/espresso/README.raw.md

 Even if Messrs Kurti and Vucic can cobble together a deal on number plates, more needed is an agreement on major issues such as the proposed creation of an “association” of Kosovo Serb municipalities.
 But that would require unpopular political risks, which neither leader is willing to take.

-## Twitter’s mass unfollowing

-Soon after becoming Twitter’s owner, chief executive and only board member on October 27th, Elon Musk ordered staff to stop working from home and get back to the office.
-Last Thursday they received an email announcing, without explanation, that the firm’s San Francisco headquarters were closed.
-On Monday the office reopens.
-The question is how many staff will come back.

-If Mr Musk’s three weeks in charge have looked chaotic from the outside (the latest: reinstating Donald Trump’s account, following an online poll—and then Kanye West’s), internally they have been even bumpier.
-He sacked half the employees in his first week, and later laid off contractors moderating content.
-Last week he ordered remaining staff to recommit to “extremely hardcore” work, or leave.
-Many reportedly walked.

-Twitter had been [overstaffed](https://www.economist.com/business/2022/10/28/elon-musk-buys-twitter-at-last), relative to peers.
-But the scale and speed of the exodus is destabilising.
-Mr Musk warned recently that Twitter could [run out of money](https://www.economist.com/business/2022/11/17/alternatives-to-twitter-see-an-influx-of-users).
-Before that it may run out of people.

 ## In “Glass Onion”, Hollywood targets the mega-rich

 In 2019 Rian Johnson, a director, introduced viewers to the camp murder mystery of “Knives Out”, starring Daniel Craig as Benoit Blanc, a detective extraordinaire, sniffing out a killer in a clique of entitled snobs in Massachusetts.
 Now Mr Johnson is back with “Glass Onion: A Knives Out Mystery”, another mind-bendingly intricate whodunnit starring Mr Craig, this time set on a private Greek island.